Chainscript/documentation/introduction.md

 }
 ```

-Notice in x_chainscript/validation the 'result' and 'message' key tells us that there's been a modification against the digest.
+## History and Revisions

+(TODO: write about revision history and command logs)

 ## Summary

 Chainscript files contain one envelope which must contain one document.
-Inside the document we can key/value pairs to represent different kinds of document, contracts or publish various types of information.
+Inside the document we can key/value pairs to represent different kinds of document, contracts or publish various types of structured information.

 Agents execute Chainscript files and process commands.
 The root command, 'document: {}', initalizes a new document for us with a unique identifier and digest for establishing an audit trail.
+Parties can agree to use the official agent or implement their own.

-After it's been initalized, we can update our document with the 'update: {}' command.
-The agent will handle the processing of the digest, revision history and command log.
+After a document has been been initalized, we can modify it with the 'update: {}' command.
+When validated and processed by an agent the new change will be merged, including the previous digest, and a new digest will be computed.

+By using Chainscript, multiple parties can interact with a document or contract with fully transparent audit trail.

-Next section, we will introduce a few more commands.
+In the next section, we will introduce Chainscript's (Snapshot Command)[cmd_snapshot.md].
-(Basic Commands)[commands.md]